dovvnloading/Graphite/README.md

+---

 ## Technical Architecture

-Graphite has recently undergone a major architectural refactor to improve modularity and maintainability.
-The codebase is now split into logical components with a clear separation of concerns.
+Graphite is built on a modern, modular architecture designed for maintainability and scalability.
+The application is written in Python 3 and leverages the PySide6 framework for its cross-platform graphical user interface.
+The core principle is a clear separation of concerns, decoupling the UI, core logic, and AI services.

+The project is organized into the following key modules:

 -   **`graphite_app.py`**: The main application entry point.
-It contains the primary `ChatWindow` class and is responsible for initializing and launching the application.
+It contains the primary `ChatWindow` class, which orchestrates the entire application, assembling the UI, initializing backend services, and handling main event loops.

--   **`graphite_ui.py`**: Consolidates all classes related to the User Interface layer.
-This includes all Qt widgets, dialogs, custom graphics items (`ChatNode`, `ConnectionItem`, `Frame`), and view components (`ChatView`, `ChatScene`).

--   **`graphite_core.py`**: Manages the application's core logic and data persistence.
-It contains the `ChatDatabase` class for all SQLite operations and the `ChatSessionManager` for handling the serialization/deserialization of chat sessions.
+-   **`graphite_ui.py`**: The complete User Interface layer.
+This module contains all Qt-based components, from the main window's structure to custom dialogs (`APISettingsDialog`, `ChatLibraryDialog`).
+It also defines all custom-rendered `QGraphicsItem` subclasses that make up the interactive canvas, including `ChatNode`, `ConnectionItem`, `Frame`, `Note`, and `ChartItem`.

+-   **`graphite_core.py`**: The application's central nervous system, managing state and data persistence.
+    *   The `ChatSessionManager` handles the complex logic of serializing the entire scene graph (nodes, connections, frames, etc.) into a JSON format and deserializing it back into a live session.
+    *   The `ChatDatabase` class provides an interface to the local SQLite database, managing the storage and retrieval of saved chat sessions.

--   **`graphite_agents.py`**: Isolates all logic related to AI model interaction.
-This module contains the base `ChatAgent`, specialized tool agents (`KeyTakeawayAgent`, `ChartDataAgent`), and their corresponding `QThread` workers for asynchronous processing.
+-   **`graphite_agents.py`**: This module isolates all logic related to AI-powered tasks.
+It contains the base `ChatAgent` for conversations and specialized "tool" agents like `KeyTakeawayAgent`, `ExplainerAgent`, and `ChartDataAgent`.
+Each agent runs its network requests within a dedicated `QThread` worker to ensure the UI remains responsive.

+-   **`api_provider.py`**: A crucial abstraction layer that unifies communication with different AI model providers.
+It acts as a router, directing requests to either a local Ollama instance or any OpenAI-compatible remote API based on the user's configuration.
+This module makes the core application agnostic to the underlying LLM service.

+-   **`graphite_config.py`**: A centralized file for storing global configuration constants.
+It defines abstract task identifiers (e.g., `TASK_CHAT`, `TASK_CHART`) and default model names, providing a single source of truth for application-wide settings.

 ## Technology Stack

 -   **Language:** Python 3.8+